Witch & Wizard (series): Witch & Wizard

-Whit is reunited with his long lost girlfriend Celia, who reveals that she's a half-light spirit that exists on an alternate dimension called the Shadow land.
-She teaches the two of them how to travel to and from Shadow-land, through which they escape to a haven for persecuted children named Freeland.
+Whit is reunited with his long-lost girlfriend Celia, who reveals that she's a half-light spirit that exists in an alternate dimension called the Shadowland.
+She teaches the two of them how to travel to and from Shadowland, through which they escape to a haven for persecuted children named Freeland.
 The siblings choose not to remain in the haven, as they wish to find their parents, and learn of a prophecy where they are Liberators who will bring about an end to the New Order.
 Wisty and Whit begin to plan to take down the regime and reluctantly accept help from Byron, a former classmate who had heavily taken part in their persecution and had been changed into a weasel by Wisty.
-The trio eventually return to their home town, where they discover that the siblings' home has been demolished.
-There they discover that their parents can communicate with them through magic.
-During this process their seemingly worthless book and drum stick are transformed into a magic wand and spell book.
+The trio eventually return to their hometown, where they discover that the siblings' home has been demolished.
+There, they discover that their parents can communicate with them through magic.
+During this process, their seemingly worthless book and drumstick are transformed into a spellbook and a magic wand.
 Byron is also changed back into a human and charged with looking after the siblings.

 The Gift

-When Whit and Wisty were imprisoned by the wicked forces of the totalitarian regime known as the New Order, they were barely able to escape with their lives.
+When Whit and Wisty Allgood were imprisoned by the wicked forces of the totalitarian regime known as the New Order, they were barely able to escape with their lives.
 Now part of a hidden community of teens like themselves, Whit and Wisty have established themselves as leaders of the Resistance, willing to sacrifice anything to save kidnapped and imprisoned kids.

-Now the villainous leader of the New Order is just a breath away from the ability to control the forces of nature and to manipulate his citizens on the most profound level imaginable: through their minds.
-There is only one more thing he needs to triumph in his evil quest: the Gifts of Whit and Wisty Allgood.
-And he will stop at nothing to seize them.
+At the same time, the villainous leader of the New Order is just a breath away from the ability to control the forces of nature and to manipulate his citizens on the most profound level imaginable: through their minds.
+He needs only one more thing to triumph in his evil quest, the Gifts of Whit and Wisty Allgood, and he will stop at nothing to seize them.